vlonjat-gashi/progress-activity/README.md

 ### About

-Using progress-activity which extens from RelativeLayout, you can easily add states like
+Using progress-activity which extends from RelativeLayout, you can easily add states like

 - progress bar while the content is loading,
 - empty view to indicate when there are no data to display,